anthonykulis/cps215/algorithm_efficiencies/classNotes.md

   * This is the ***most important concept*** to get from this class.
 * If we have the room and can use the room, make highly efficient algorithms
 * If we are limited on room, evaluate which algorithms can be sacrificed.
-* We call this these two opposing forces
+* We call these two opposing forces
   * Space Efficiency
   * Time Efficiency
 * This means the *best* algorithm might not be the fastest or the one that uses the least memory.